FactomProject/FactomDocs/communityTesterDirections.md

 Open 3 command line windows.
 In the first one, run `factomd`.
 It should show lots of technical outputs showing what it is doing.
 Leave it running.
 ![factomd](/images/factomd.png)
+If factomd complains about not connecting, make sure your firewall allows connections out to port 8108 (1FAC in hex).

 In the second command line window, run `fctwallet`.
 It will have very little output.
 It will show more output after factom-cli is run though.
 ![fctwallet](/images/fctwallet.png)